-- Federally tax-exempt bond financing - Mortgage recording tax exemptions
+Federally tax-exempt bond financing

 The financial statements of the Corporation have been prepared in conformity with generally accepted accounting principles in the United States, as prescribed by the Governmental Accounting Standards Board ("GASB").
 GASB is the primary standard-setting body for establishing governmental accounting and financial reporting principles.